TUTO Cylindrical Metal Tea Box to Personalize

 - You get this.

-Now equip yourself with your circle of Japanese paper, your 2 strips of Japanese paper, your bare tea box, a brush and a little glue.
+Now get your circle of Japanese paper, your 2 strips of Japanese paper, your bare tea box, a brush and a little glue.

-- To begin, we will take care of gluing the top of the tea box lid.
+- To begin, we'll take care of gluing the top of the tea box lid.
 Prepare a few sheets of paper that will serve as a support for applying the glue.

-- Apply glue evenly using your paintbrush, stretching it outwards from your paper circle.
+- Apply glue evenly using your brush, extending it outwards from your paper circle.

-- Place your box, head down, on the circle of glued paper, making sure to center everything well.
+- Place your box, head down, on the circle of glued paper, making sure to center everything.

-- Once the lid has set the glue, carefully lift the tea box and its circle of Japanese paper.
+- Once the lid has set, carefully lift the tea box and its circle of Japanese paper.

 - You get this.

-- Fold all the little “fringes” of your paper circle over the sides of your tea box lid.
+- Fold all the small “fringes” of your paper circle over the sides of your tea box lid.

 - You get this.
-Make sure that all the little “fringes” are folded down correctly and that they adhere well to the support.
+Make sure all the little "fringes" are folded down properly and adhere well to the backing.

 - Apply glue evenly to your narrowest strip of paper.

-- Gently peel your strip of paper from your collage support.
+- Carefully peel your strip of paper off your collage support.

 - Place your glued strip of paper on the base of the tea box lid...

-- ...and gently wrap it all around the lid.
-Pay attention to the direction of the collage, depending on the pattern of the paper!
+- ...and gently wrap it all the way around the lid.
+Pay attention to the direction of gluing, according to the pattern of the paper!

 - Using your finger, smooth the top of your strip of paper tape as shown in the photo.